Skip to main content

 Learn more about Properties here.

-One product must always have at least one sample associated with it.
-If you don’t assign a sample code to the product when importing it in the system, we will assign the CF Sample Code to go with that product.
+One Product Request must always have at least one sample associated with it.
+If you don’t assign a sample code to the Product Request when importing it in the system, we will assign the CF Sample Code to go with that Product Request.

 If you don’t already use or have the Product Code in your flow, we suggest that the Product Code can be a combination of the Style Code + Color Code.